-Under the SECURE Act, these beneficiaries will now be subject to the 10-Year Rule.
+These beneficiaries are subject to the 10-Year Rule.

 10-Year Rule - This option is available for Inherited Roth and Inherited Traditional IRAs.
 The Inherited IRA must be emptied by the 10th year following the year of the IRA owner's death.
-If the IRA owner died on or after their RBD, under the proposed IRS regulations the DB must take required minimum distributions (RMDs) based on their life expectancy during the 10-year period.
+If the IRA owner died on or after their RBD, the DB must take RMDs based on their life expectancy during the 10-year period.
 If the IRA owner died before their RBD or the IRA is a Roth then no distributions are required before the 10th year.
 Depending on the size of the account, you may want to spread distributions over the 10-year period.